wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 7. How do you use pricing models to reduce cost?

-   * <strong>Perform pricing model analysis
-Analyze each component of the workload.
+   * <strong>Perform pricing model analysis</strong> - Analyze each component of the workload.
 Determine if the component and resources will be running for extended periods (for commitment discounts), or dynamic and short running (for spot or on-demand).
 Perform an analysis on the workload using the Recommendations feature in AWS Cost Explorer.

    * <strong>Implement regions based on cost</strong> - Resource pricing can be different in each region.
 Factoring in region cost ensures you pay the lowest overall price for this workload